apache/nuttx-apps/system/zmodem/README.txt

       olimex-stm32-p407/zmodem configuration with target-to-host
       transfers was verified.
 Again, there are issues remaining if I tried the NuttX rz utility running on Linux.

+    2018-6-26:
+      with -w nnnn option, the host-to-target transfer can work reliably without hardware flow control.